Who was Alex Pretti, the nurse shot dead by federal agents in Minneapolis?

 Two witnesses said in court filings that the victim did not brandish a gun, refuting claims by the Trump administration.

-Family members have identified the man who was shot dead by federal immigration agents in the city of Minneapolis in the United States as Alex Jeffrey Pretti, a 37-year-old American citizen.
+Family members have identified the man who was shot dead by United States federal agents during an immigration raid in the city of Minneapolis as Alex Jeffrey Pretti, a 37-year-old American citizen.

-The shooting of Pretti on Saturday came as Minneapolis, the largest city in the state of Minnesota, continues to mourn the death of another US citizen, Renee Good, who was killed earlier this month when another federal agent fired into her vehicle.
+The shooting of Pretti on Saturday came as Minneapolis continues to mourn the death of another US citizen, Renee Good, who was killed earlier this month when another federal agent fired into her vehicle.

 Recommended Storieslist of 3 items